rustybird/qubes-app-split-browser/README.md

-# Split Browser for Qubes
+# Split Browser for Qubes OS

-Everyone loves the [Whonix approach](https://www.whonix.org/wiki/Qubes) of running Tor Browser and the tor daemon in two separate [Qubes](https://www.qubes-os.org/) VMs, e.g. anon-whonix and sys-whonix.
+Everyone loves the [Whonix approach](https://www.whonix.org/wiki/Qubes) of running Tor Browser and the tor daemon in two separate [Qubes OS](https://www.qubes-os.org/) qubes, e.g. anon-whonix and sys-whonix.

-Let's take it a step further and **run Tor Browser (or Firefox) in a [DisposableVM](https://www.qubes-os.org/doc/how-to-use-disposables/) connecting through the tor VM (or another network-providing VM), while storing bookmarks and logins in a persistent VM** - with carefully restricted data flow.
+Let's take it a step further and **run Tor Browser (or Firefox) in a [disposable](https://www.qubes-os.org/doc/how-to-use-disposables/) connecting through the tor qube (or another network-providing qube), while storing bookmarks and logins in a persistent qube** - with carefully restricted data flow.

-In this setup, the DisposableVM's browser can send various requests to the persistent VM:
+In this setup, the disposable's browser can send various requests to the persistent qube:

 - Bookmark the current page
 - Let the user choose a bookmark to load
 - Let the user authorize logging into the current page

-**But if the browser gets exploited, it won't be able to read all your bookmarks or login credentials and send them to the attacker.** And you can restart the DisposableVM frequently (which should only take a few seconds) to "shake off" such an attack.
+**But if the browser gets exploited, it won't be able to read all your bookmarks or login credentials and send them to the attacker.** And you can restart the disposable frequently (which should only take a few seconds) to "shake off" such an attack.

 ## Keyboard shortcuts